-5. Local Emergency Medical Services (EMS) Integration with the School Plan
+Local Emergency Medical Services (EMS) Integration with the School Plan

-- 1) Provide a copy of this Plan to local emergency response and dispatch agencies (e.g., the 9-1-1 response system), which may include local police and fire departments and local Emergency Medical Services (EMS). - 2) The development and implementation of the Cardiac Emergency Response Plan shall be coordinated with the local EMS Agency, organization safety officials, on-site first responders, organization leadership, onsite medical staff, and/or community medical team. - 3) Work with local emergency response agencies to 1) coordinate this Plan with the local emergency response system and 2) to inform local emergency response system of the number and location of AEDs in the building or location.
+- 1) Provide a copy of this Plan to local emergency response and dispatch agencies (e.g., the 9-1-1 response system), which may include local police and fire departments and local Emergency Medical Services (EMS). - 2) The development and implementation of the Cardiac Emergency Response Plan shall be coordinated with the local EMS Agency, campus safety officials, on-site first responders, administrators, athletic trainers, medical providers, and other members of the organization and/or community medical team. - 3) Work with local emergency response agencies to 1) coordinate this Plan with the local emergency response system and 2) to inform local emergency response system of the number and location of on-site AEDs.